evan-liu/cal.com.alt/README.md

 ## Architecture

-`cal.com.alt` reimagines cal.com's design using a pragmatic form of Domain-Driven Design and Clean Architecture in TypeScript—_DDD-lite_.
+`cal.com.alt` reimagines Cal.com’s backend with a pragmatic, **DDD-lite** take on Domain-Driven Design and Clean Architecture in TypeScript.

+- Adds DDD constructs only when they add real value
+- Layers only the parts that benefit—namely the core domain

 Structured but flexible.
 Minimal overhead.

-### Workspace Structure
+### Workspace layout

 ```txt
 📂 cal.com.alt